 If you have already paid money to the university for your tuition fees or halls of residence

 You can deduct any tuition fees, including your tuition fee deposit, you have already paid to the university before you make the visa application from the amount of money you require.
-E.g. in the example above if you tuition fees are £15,000 per year and you have already paid the tuition fee deposit of £2,500 then you will need to have at least £21,635 (12,500 for fees plus 9,135 for living costs).
+For example, in the example above if your tuition fees are £15,000 per year and you have already paid the tuition fee deposit of £2,500 then you will need to have at least £21,635 (£12,500 for fees plus £9,135 for living costs).

 Payments made to the university before the date of the visa application

 Payments for university halls of residence but not privately rented accommodation can also be reduced from the total amount you need to show for your maintenance but only up to a maximum of £1,265.
 For example, even if you have paid £4,000 towards your halls of residence you can only reduce the living costs you require by £1,265 from £9,135 to £7,870.

 Any payments for tuition fees or halls of residence made before the date of the visa application must be shown on your CAS as otherwise they will not be considered by UKVI unless you provide an official original receipt of the payment issued by the university.